-We journey for about 5 hours (via Medan and then climbing through oil palm and jungle cloaked roads) to the cool mountain village of Berastagi in the Karo Highlands.
+Today we journey for about 5 hours (via the Medan outskirts and then climbing through oil palm and jungle cloaked roads) to the cool mountain village of Berastagi in the Karo Highlands.

 The township is 1300m (4300 ft) above sea level and historically was a “hill station” resort area where the well-to-do elites of Medan spent weekends and holidays relaxing and enjoying the temperate climate away from the heat of Medan.

 The Karo Highlands is famous for its rich volcanic soils and is a major growing area, shipping vegetables, fruits and cut flowers to markets throughout Sumatra and other regions of Indonesia.
 The area is also noted for the quality of the Arabica and Robusta coffees produced from its cool, highland plantations – yes, we will have an opportunity to sample both the fruits and the coffees!

 As we approach Berastagi we pause to view twin active volcanoes from a spectacular viewing site at Gundaling Hill.
 Mt Sibayak (it means King’s Mountain) rises to 2012m (7,250 ft) and its nearby, slightly bigger, brother Mt Sinabung rises to 2,460m (about 8,000 ft).